Custer County, Oklahoma Demographics 2026

 Education

 33.3% of residents aged 25 and older hold a bachelor's degree or higher.
-This places Custer County in the top 10% of all cities in the state for educational attainment.
+This places Custer County in the top 10% of all counties in the state for educational attainment.
 This is 20% higher than the state rate of 27.8%.
 Nationally, 35.0% of adults hold at least a bachelor's degree.
 The high school graduation rate (or equivalent) is 88.4%.

 Frequently Asked Questions